SEI-ATL-3-8/todos-with-backend/README.md

 ## Goal 3 (stretch): Marking todos as done
 - give each todo a button
-- onClick, make a put request
+- onClick, make a PUT request
-- upgrade: put baseUrl into a constant file
+- upgrade detour: put baseUrl into a constant file
 - after button is clicked, need to reload todos in top-level component
 - define a function in top level component that handles this, and pass it into TodoList as a prop
 - it should be really similar to the initial load, can we reuse a function here?
 - call the reloadTodos function after the put is finished
 - might want to order by id to avoid shuffling em
+- improvement: use a shouldReloadTodos state in top level

+## Goal 4 (stretch): implement stretch from last night's todos HW
+- create a new todo: when the form is submitted, it should POST to the backend, then reload todos
+- sort by done/not done, either in 1 list or 2 lists